nativejdb/nativejdb/README.md

 ## Current limitations:

  - Single threaded programs only
- - Short running programs need a thread sleep (so program does not end before NativeJDB attaches)
+ - Short running programs need a thread sleep (so program does not end before NativeJDB has the time to start a scaffolding VM and attach to it)
  - Hot Code Replace not possible

 ## Requirements

  - GraalVM Community Edition for Java 11
  - Docker Desktop
- - IDE
+ - IntelliJ IDE

 ## Demo

 :movie_camera: https://ibm.box.com/v/nativejdb-demo :movie_camera:

-## Blog Post

-:construction: Coming soon :construction:

 ## Getting Started